zhao-123-byte/zhao-123-byte.githubbbb.io/index.md

 - Written the host draft independently and praised by the director of Art Department of Student Union

 ### SKILLS AND INTERESTS
-- Language Skills: Chinese (native), English (the only student in our department who got the qualification for double degree in English)
+- **Language Skills**: Chinese (native), English (the only student in our department who got the qualification for double degree in English)
-- Hobbies: Sprinting (the first place in the 100-meter and 200-meter race), Calligraphy, Sketch
+- **Hobbies**: Sprinting (the first place in the 100-meter and 200-meter race), Calligraphy, Sketch